ga4gh/vrs/schema/vrs/def/SequenceLocation.rst

       -
       - integer | :ref:`Range`
       - 0..1
       - The start coordinate or range of the SequenceLocation.
 The minimum value of this coordinate or range is 0.
-MUST represent a coordinate or range less than or equal to the value of `end`.
+For locations on linear sequences, this MUST represent a coordinate or range  less than or equal to the value of `end`.
+For circular sequences, `start` is greater than `end` when the location spans the sequence 0 coordinate.
    *  - end
       -
       - integer | :ref:`Range`
       - 0..1
       - The end coordinate or range of the SequenceLocation.
 The minimum value of this coordinate or range is 0.
-MUST represent a coordinate or range greater than or equal to the value of `start`.
+For locations on linear sequences, this MUST represent a coordinate or range  grater than or equal to the value of `start`.
+For circular sequences, `end` is less than `start` when the location spans the sequence 0 coordinate.
    *  - sequence
       -
       - :ref:`sequenceString`